 The resulting Draft Statewide List - Proposed Trial Court Capital-Outlay Projects considered the general physical condition of the current buildings, including needed seismic upgrades; fire, life and safety systems; Americans with Disabilities Act (ADA) requirements; environmental hazards; security features; access to court services; and overcrowding.
 Among other factors, the report also considered the anticipated costs of replacing the building, as well as potential savings achieved through operational efficiencies and consolidation of court locations and services.

 What is the next step in the reprioritization process? [updated as of November 14, 2019]

 The committee’s working group and staff presented the draft reprioritization report at the August 29 meeting of the council’s Court Facilities Advisory Committee, which consists of judges, court executives, attorneys, and industry experts from across the state.

-The committee then posted the draft report for public comment until September 13; the committee will then consider a final draft of the report at its October 1 meeting.
-If approved, the committee will submit the report to the Judicial Council for its consideration at its November business meeting.
-The council expects to submit the final report to the Legislature by the end of December.
+The committee then posted the draft report for public comment until September 13, reconsidered the revised report at its October 1 meeting, and approved submitting the final report to the Judicial Council for its consideration at its November 14 business meeting.
+The council approved the final report and submitted it to the Legislature.